-Have you ever wondered how an oyster makes a pearl?
-The process is astonishing!
-It all starts when a foreign material, or a parasite, makes its way inside the shell and begins causing damage.
+An incredible process begins when a foreign material, or a parasite, makes its way inside the shell of an oyster and begins causing damage.
 The intruder can threaten the life of the oyster, so something must be done.
 To protect itself, the oyster seals off the threat by using the same material that lines the inside of its shell (called nacre).
-It cannot reject the intruder, so it literally covers it with many layers of precious material.
+The oyster cannot spit out the intruder, so it covers it with many layers of precious material, thus making it into a pearl.
 In other words, the producing of a pearl is a defense mechanism.
 The result?
 The painful intruders are turned into the beautiful pearls we have today.

 As sad as it is, hurtful words and actions are going to enter our lives, but how we react to them is completely up to us.
-We could counter with a sinful response, or we could turn the pain and insults into a beautiful pearl.
-This discussion couldn’t be concluded any better than from God Himself through the apostle Peter:
+Peter said it best:

 “To sum up, all of you be harmonious, sympathetic, brotherly, kindhearted, and humble in spirit; not returning evil for evil or insult for insult, but giving a blessing instead; for you were called for the very purpose that you might inherit a blessing” (1 Peter 3:8-9).